-Mostly because the office and retail sectors are already disrupted by technology (think sharing economy, home rental platforms, and coworking spaces).
+Mostly, the office and retail sectors are already disrupted by technology (think sharing economy, home rental platforms, and coworking spaces).
 Proptech is transforming the real estate industry – both its residential and commercial side, pretty much in the same way Uber has transformed the taxi business and Airbnb – the lodging market.
-So companies turn to tech to catch up with the new reality and keep a competitive edge while still making profits.
+Companies turn to tech to catch up with the new reality and keep a competitive edge while still making profits.

-The term can span both software and hardware and can use 3D printing, data visualization, AI, AR/VR, blockchain – and whatever technology there is that could make buying, selling, renting, managing, and using properties easier.
+The term can span both software and hardware.
+It can use 3D printing, data visualization, AI, AR/VR, blockchain – and whatever technology there is that could make buying, selling, renting, managing, and using properties easier.

 What’s more, proptech doesn’t just introduce technology into the real estate industry.
-It also changes the long-used traditional business models to ones that are more efficient, cost-effective, and customer-friendly.
+It also changes the long-used traditional business models to more efficient, cost-effective, and customer-friendly ones.